TeamMeadows/atomic-webapi/README.md

 API between your frontend project and Garry's Mod.

 ## Abilities
-* Calling functions, that Garry's Mod Lua side will be support
+* Calling functions, that Garry's Mod Lua side supports
 * Listening to events from Garry's Mod

 ## Installation